 2. Reconnect with nature

+Take your visualization of warm, beautiful sunlight bathing your every cell to the next level by actually getting outside.
 In many cases, when you feel generally anxious, insecure, ungrounded, or fatigued, the issue may stem from an unbalanced root chakra, which lies at the base of the spine, says Sahara, noting that the physical symptoms typically affect your skeletal or immune system.

 "It's important to have a balanced root chakra, so you have a strong sense of grounding without becoming inflexible," she says.
 "Bringing these issues back into balance might look like connecting with earth’s energy by spending time outdoors and practicing walking on earth’s soil in your bare feet to receive its negative ions."